Alaska Travel Planner

 And if you’re cruising in Alaska, don’t forget to check out our Alaska Cruise Excursion Reviews.

-Of course, packing for an Alaskan trip can be a bit more complicated than other US states, depending on the season and region you’re planning to visit.
-Layering is important in many cold weather destinations, but its absolutely essential for active travel in Alaska.
-Use these basic items to bundle up or cool down, depending on the weather:
+Packing for an Alaskan trip can be a bit more complicated than other US states, depending on the season and region you’re planning to visit.
+Layering is important in many cold weather destinations, but its absolutely essential for an Alaska trip.
+Use these basic items to bundle up or cool down, depending on the weather.

-Patagonia Torrentshell Raincoat helps you stay comfortable, warm and most importantly, dry.
+Outdoor Ventures Softshell Jacket is fleece lined and comes with a removable hood.
+You’ll stay comfortable, warm and most importantly, dry.
 We love its highly breathable quality that doesn’t make it too suffocating.
+Remember to purchase a bright color so that you stand out in photos with a glacier or snowy background.

-Columbia Storm Surge Pants are both comfortable and practical choice for any type of outdoor activity.
+Columbia Storm Surge Pants are both comfortable and practical choice when you need to stay dry.

 Women’s Thermal Heat gloves are a great option for any type of weather but they’re especially useful in Alaska.
 Helps keeps your hands comfortable, warm and dry, all key factors when traveling in harsh climates.